nlewxxs/information-not-processing/logbook.md

 Verify failed between address 0x800000 and 0x80FFFF Leaving target processor paused
 ```
 Which indicates that there is not enough memory onboard the DE10 to store our program.
-We solve this by building our Lab3 design on top of the Lab4 qsys file, which has an SRAM component - NO. ADDED MORE MEM IN FPGA, SHOW SPECS ETC AND CHANGE IN QSYS.
-REGEN BSP AND NEW PROJECT
+One option is to re-build our Lab3 design on top of the Lab4 qsys file, which has an SRAM component.

-no small library shit (image)

-added sys clock ? ns why

-accel was lagging with uart, testing using this:
+However, the SRAM component is not actually required for the design, and need a PLL to go with it - all extra complications.

+#### Solution: Increase amount of On-chip Memory

+Having looked up the specifications of the `DE10` board, we found that there is actually a lot more memory available than we were previously using.
+We updated the onchip memory to `131072` bytes which was enough to load the program (by the end of challenge1 the program was still only around 91kb).
+Aside from this, the only other hardware change was to add the `sys_clk_timer` component, then recompile and regenerate the BSP.

+#### Used full-size `hello_world` template instead of `hello_world_small`.

+This was something that was necessary for the uart code to run but was kindly not mentioned in the instructions.
+Possibly because the assumption was that we would build on top of lab4.

+#### Noticed that once the program was running, the acceleromter was being very slow and lagging a lot.

+We conjectured that it may be the `getc` function (reading from the buffer) causing the program to hang when there is no character in the `jtag_uart` stream.

+We tested this by removing the character reading, and printing a count:

 ```c
 while(1) {